Thailand approves $11 billion measures to lift economic growth

-BANGKOK Thailand's military government approved plans for stimulus measures worth a combined 364 billion baht (6.92 billion pounds) on Wednesday in a bid to revive an economy laid low by months of political unrest.
+BANGKOK Thailand's military government approved plans for stimulus measures worth a combined 364 billion baht ($11.2 billion) on Wednesday in a bid to revive an economy laid low by months of political unrest.

 Southeast Asia's second-largest economy suffered a virtual paralysis in policy-making and uncertainty among investors in the months leading up to a military coup in May.
 Weak exports added to Thailand's woes as its economy contracted 0.1 percent in the first half of this year.